National Transgender HIV Testing Day

 Social Media

 Use the hashtag #NTHTD to follow the conversation on social media.
-Download graphics and find sample social media posts to promote HIV testing, prevention, and treatment in the transgender community on CDC’s NTHTD webpage
+Download graphics and find sample social media posts to promote HIV testing, prevention, and treatment in the transgender community on the CDC Awareness Days webpage.

 National Transgender HIV Testing Day (NTHTD) logo